 Please fill out the following form to access your webinar:

-Enhancing Compliance with Recent Sanctions Screening Guidelines
+Enhancing Compliance With Sanctions Screening Guidelines

 In light of the complexity of international sanctions regulations, the Wolfsberg Group recently released revised guidance for financial institutions as they assess the effectiveness of their AML programs and sanctions screening controls.

 Topics covered by the guidelines provided by these thirteen global banks include, “what is meant by sanctions screening, looking at both reference data and transaction screening, the timing of screening, technology and the use of automated systems, the criteria for alert investigation, as well as testing and quality assurance.”

 How can financial institutions use these guidelines to enhance their program?
 In this webcast, Chad Shafferman, Head of Risk Proposition Specialists at Refinitiv and Andrew Simpson, Chief Operating Officer at CaseWare RCM, will review some of the points covered in the Wolfsberg document and provide concrete actions that financial institutions can take to improve the effectiveness of their sanctions screening program.